BetMGM Bonus Code GOALNEWSGET: Get $150 in Bonuses for Copa Libertadores | Goal.com US

-Two major South American tournaments provide the top matches on Tuesday’s soccer schedule.
-BetMGM is ready to help you with all, with two offers for first-time players that can be used on any or all of the matches.
+Major South American soccer tournaments continue on Thursday as the highlight of the international soccer schedule.
+BetMGM is in on all of them, with two offers for first-time players that can be used on any or all of the matches.

-River Plate vs. Universitario and Independiente del Valle vs. Barcelona SC are the matches to watch in the CONMEBOL Libertadores group stage.
-Lanús vs. Academia Puerto Cabello and Huracán vs. Corinthian are the top matches in the CONMEBOL Sudamericana group stage.
+The group stage of the Copa Libertadores is heading toward the Round of 16.
+In one of the key matchups that will determine the winner of Group E, Racing Club faces off against Fortaleza.

+- Check out our guide to the best sportsbook promos to claim thousands in sports bonuses

 How to claim the BetMGM promo code